shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 - Use to keep an unused input pin a high value.
 ### Pull-down resistor:
 - Use to keep an unused input pin a low value.
+### Parity:
+- Method of error-checking.
+- A parity check consists of a single bit that is set.
+- detect a single bit error, or an error in an odd number of bits.
+#### Even Parity:
+-  The parity bit is set if an odd number of bits in the data are set to 1 (to make the total number of 1 bits even).
+#### Odd Parity:
+- Generates a parity bit if there are an even number of high-bits in the data
 ### Signal Processing:
 - High-Pass filter: Remove low-frequency signals.
 - Low-Pass filter: Allow only lower than the cutoff frequency.